 Maryland

 The Maryland Code Regulations do not specify a CNA staffing ratio requirement.
-They do, however, indicate that the ratio of “nursing service personnel” may not fall below one to 15.
-Additionally, sufficient staff of supervisory and support personnel is required to provide a minimum of three HPRD for every resident.
+However, they indicate that the ratio of “nursing service personnel” to patients/residents may not fall below one to 15.
+Additionally, sufficient supervisory and support personnel are required to provide a minimum of three HPRD for every resident.

 Massachusetts

-According to the Code of Massachusetts Regulations, residents must receive a minimum of 3.58 HPRD, .508 of which must be provided by an RN.
-Level III Facilities must have at least one CNA on duty during the night shift.
-Moreover, an adequate number of trained and experienced nursing personnel must be on duty 24-7.
+According to the Code of Massachusetts Regulations, residents in Level I, Level II, and Level III facilities must receive a minimum of 3.58 HPRD, .508 of which must be provided by an RN.

 Source: 105 Code of Massachusetts Regulations 150.000: Standards for Long-Term Care Facilities Section 150.007 Nursing Services.